marvbloke/BASIC10Liners/README.md

 # BASIC10Liners
-Matthew Begg's BASIC 10 Liners
+This is the full collection of Matthew Begg's BASIC 10 Liners from 2022 to the present day.
+Find out more about the BASIC 10 Liner contest at [www.basic10liner.com](https://www.basic10liner.com) and find all entries at [bunsen.itch.io](https://bunsen.itch.io).
 ## 2025
 ### EXTREM-256
 #### Barcode Battle